DmitryIP/rsschool-cv/cv.md

   * [github](https://github.com/DmitryIP)
   * email: dmitryip@tut.by
 3. ## Summary
 I worked in bank for a long time.
-Once I decided to change me career.
-I'v tryed  course "Front-end developer" in IT Academy “Step” and now I fond of web developing.
+Once I decided to change my career.
+I'v tried  course "Front-end developer" in IT Academy “Step” and now I fond of web developing.
 I want to improve my skills in programming and make career in IT.
 4. ## Skills
   * JS, PHP (basic level);
   * HTML, CSS (SCSS), MySQL, Gulp, Git;